PLACES TO VISIT

 Drusillas Park

 Enjoy a great family day out at Drusillas Park, located near Alfriston, just a 20 minute drive from the Hydro.
 Drusillas is widely regarded as the best small zoo in the country and has created an animal and child friendly, family environment where the focus is always on involvement.
-It is the perfect getaway for families with children, whether you are looking for things to do in Sussex on your holidays, enjoying a weekend break or simply having a fun day out with the kids.
-The park features a wide range of animals and rides for the little ones.
+It is the perfect getaway for families with children.

 Telephone: 01323 874100